-Whether your family gatherings are fun and carefree or they’re not the stuff of your dreams, the way you choose to communicate at a get together can make a huge difference in the way you feel when you head home.
-These ideas can help you out!
+Whether your family holiday gatherings are fun and carefree or they’re not the stuff of your dreams, the way you choose to communicate at a get-together can make a huge difference in the way you feel when you head home.

 - Consider trying to get on the same page ahead of time.
 Talk about who is coming so you can prepare, especially if there will be extra people that you or your children don’t know well or see often.

 - Be self-aware and teach your children to do the same.
 Talk about what to do if someone says something hurtful or gets on your nerves.
-In the moment, it is easy to forget that you have a choice when it comes to how you will respond.
-Discuss how you know when someone is getting the best of you: your heart starts beating faster, sometimes people feel warm, your palms sweat or you want to cry.
-All of those are warning signs can let you know to proceed with caution, help you stay in control of your emotions and choose how to respond to the person.
-If you talk about it ahead of time, chances are good that you will be better prepared and won’t feel the need to lash out, defend or lose it.
+In the moment, it’s easy to forget that you have a choice about how you will respond.
+Discuss how you know when someone’s getting the best of you.
+For example, your heart starts beating faster, sometimes people feel warm, your palms sweat or you want to cry.
+All of these warning signs can let you know to proceed with caution, help you stay in control of your emotions and choose how to respond to the person.
+If you talk about it ahead of time, you’ll be better prepared and less likely to lash out, defend yourself or lose it.

 - Take a breather.
-If you think things are escalating and you don’t feel like you are doing well, go for a walk to get some fresh air.
+If you think things are escalating and you don’t feel like you’re doing well, go for a walk to get some fresh air.
 If that’s not an option, find a quiet place to breathe and calm down.
 Research indicates that just 20 minutes of doing something different will help you recalibrate and handle a situation better.